 - Information on your career interests, and goals — for example, on which problems you’d like to use your career to solve, or where you’d like to work.

 - Details of your past and current employment, including job titles, working hours, salaries, benefits, locations, and dates of employment.

 - Recruitment information (such as CVs).

-- Your previous engagements with the Centre for Effective Altruism, such as your attendance at relevant events, or activities on Centre for Effective Altruism websites including the 80,000 Hours website.
+- Your previous engagements with the Effective Ventures Foundation, such as your attendance at relevant events, or activities on Effective Ventures Foundation websites including the 80,000 Hours website.

 How your information may be collected